Actipro/WPF-Controls/Documentation/topics/navigation/breadcrumb-features/item-selection.md

 ---
 # Item Selection

 The [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb) control allows a single item from a hierarchy of data to be selected.
-The selection can be change interactively using the keyboard or mouse, or programmtically by setting various properties.
+The selection can be changed interactively using the keyboard or mouse, or programmatically by setting various properties.

 ## Interactive Selection

 The user can navigate down the hierarchy using the drop-down menus provided by items with children.
-This menu can be opened using the mouse, or by pressing the `Down` key when the associated item has the keyboard focus.
+This menu can be opened using the mouse, or by pressing the <kbd>Down Arrow</kbd> key when the associated item has the keyboard focus.

 ![Screenshot](../images/breadcrumb-select-contextmenu-aero-normal-color.png)